How to Choose the Best Online Concert Platform [2024 Update]

 4. Secure Paywall and Monetization Options

-Many in-person concerts and music festivals are paid events, and live streaming concerts are usually the same.
+Many in-person concerts and music festivals are paid one-time events, and online music concerts are usually the same.
 Otherwise, you could end up undermining your in-person audience.

 A high-quality online video platform for live music streaming should include easy-to-use tools for video monetization.
 For live streaming concerts, this usually involves the “pay-per-view” or transactional model.